Syrym Datuly

-However, there was distrust among the elders when it came to the administration and its reforms, which is why a decision on that matter got postpned on a regular basis.
-In 1786, Nuraly khan was expelled from the Younger Zhuz and found refuge with the Tsar administration, which sent him to Ufa.
-The conflict between the khan as well as the sultans on one side, who refused to tolerate their loss of influence in the steppe and Syrym Datuly on the other side escalated in August 1786 when they captured him and decided to only release him if Nuraly khan was returned to the Zhuz.
-He was freed in autumn after interventation from Igelström, who needed his influence within the Kazakh communities to go ahead with the reform.
+However, there was distrust among the elders when it came to the administration and its reforms, which is why a decision on that matter got postponed on a regular basis.
+In 1786, Nuraly Khan was expelled from the Younger Zhuz and found refuge with the Tsar administration, which sent him to Ufa.
+The conflict between the khan as well as the sultans on one side, who refused to tolerate their loss of influence in the steppe and Syrym Datuly on the other side escalated in August 1786 when they captured him and decided to only release him if Nuraly Khan was returned to the Zhuz.
+He was freed in autumn after intervention from Igelström, who needed his influence within the Kazakh communities to go ahead with the reform.
 However, while Datuly acknowledged the potential benefits for the Kazakhs in strengthening political and economical relations with the Tsar administration, he did not trust them and set the stage for another uprising by disregarding the reform.
-He negotiated with the Khanate of Khiva for supporot in the form of weapons, cavalry and food as well as nomadic land in case of defeat.
+He negotiated with the Khanate of Khiva for support in the form of weapons, cavalry and food as well as nomadic land in case of defeat.

 In 1789, Igelström presented a new draft of the administration of the Zhuz which was not implemented.
 The uprising ended in 1797 after many years of raids and battles with the defeat of the insurrection and Syrym Datuly fled to the Khanate of Khiva with fellow tribesmen.
 He died in 1802.